jeroenterheerdt/HAsmartirrigation/README.md

 > **When entering any values in the configuration of this integration, keep in mind that the integration will expect inches, sq ft, gallons, gallons per minute, or mm, m<sup>2</sup>, liters, liters per minute respectively depending on the settings in Home Assistant (imperial vs metric system).

+**Multi-zone support**: For irrigation systems that have multiple zones which you want to run in series or independently, one zone must be created in each case.
+Of course, the configuration should be done for each zone, including the area the zone covers and the corresponding settings.

+**Add Zone**
 - Name: The name of your zone, e.g. garden
 - Size: The size of this zone (m<sup>2</sup> or sq ft)
 - Throughput: The flow of this zone (liter/minute or gallon/minute)
-- Bucket: You can manipulate this calculated value.
-- Lead Time: In seconds.
-Time needed to warm up your irrigation system, e.g. time to establish a connection or start a pump etc.

 You can update and calculate all automatic zones.

+**Actions on all Zones**
+- Update all zones with weather data from sensors.
+- Calculate irrigation duration for all zones.

 **Per Zone Settings**
 You can change any value mentioned before.
 Additionaly there are some more options.

+- Name: change the name of a zone
+- Size: change the size of a zone
+- Throughput: change the throughput of a zone
 - State:
   - 'Automatic': Automatic updating and calculation of that zone.
 Module and sensor group is mandatory.
   - 'Manual': Only manual updating and calculation of that zone.
 No module and sensor group is required.